 - Transplant surgery success continued into the 1980s with successful heart-lung, single lung, double lung, living-donor liver, and living-donor lung transplants.

 - The rapid development of transplant medicine along with the aging of the baby boomer generation has caused an increased demand for tissues and organs far exceeding the available donor organs.

-- Approximately 500,000 Americans benefit from a transplant each year.
+- hundreds of thousands of people benefit from a transplant each year.

 - As of August 2010, there were approximately 108,000 people on the waiting list for donor organs.
 Many of these individuals will die before a suitable organ can be found.

 - Tissue-engineered skin has been used for skin replacement, temporary wound cover for burns, and treatment for diabetic leg and foot ulcers.